finnmattis/finn-GPT/README.md

 Todo:
-Error when exceeding context with API button to clear in frontend more stats - finetune stats markdown in website
+Error when exceeding context with API get pretrain log - more stats - benchmark markdown in website responsive website move sample to seperate file